adenilson-santos/liq-modal/README.md

 - Press Escape button to exit of modal
 - Just call liqModals() function and create a html tag to see the magic happen
 - Besides have now so much personalizations including inside of a container
-- The big differential is that just with liqModals() and the tags with liq-modal__btn class in anywhere you can use the modal.
+- The big differential is that just with liqModals() and the data-liq-modal-open attribute in anywhere you can use the modal.
+- Can open and close the modal using the .close() and .open() methods, after informate the selector.

 ## How to use
 ##### This is very simple, look.